lmari/bc0/README.md

 # bc0

-A simple (and still incomplete) blockchain manager, written in python with flask.
+A simple (and still incomplete) blockchain manager, written in python with flask.<br/>

-Preconditions: python 3.x with the modules: datetime, flask, flask-wtf, functools, json, requests, socket, wtforms
+Preconditions: python 3.x with the modules: datetime, flask, flask-wtf, functools, json, requests, socket, wtforms.

 Run the server which handles the local host with: